Among beans, Mung beans are highly prized. Not just for flavor and digestibility, but also for the humungus amount of protein they provide.

-Keep in mind that the nutritional value of Mung beans (and other beans for that matter) can be considerably enhanced by allowing them to sprout first before cooking.
+Always keep in mind that the nutritional value of any dried bean can be significantly enhanced by soaking and sprouting them first before cooking.

-A time-honored way of enjoying Mung beans is in the classic Indian veggie stew Khichdi (strangely, pronounced: KichRee) in which rice, mung beans, and various vegetables, roots, seeds and aromatics are combined.
+In Indian cuisine the classic way of enjoying Mung beans is in the multi-veggie stew called Khichdi (strangely, pronounced: Kich-Ree) in which rice, mung beans, various vegetables, roots, seeds, and sundry aromatics are combined.

 - 1 cup high quality Indian Basmati Rice

 - 6 cups water

 - 6 cups of chopped veggies: carrots, peppers, onions, squash, yam, cabbage, kale, etc.